lettergram/graph/README.md

 graph.go
 =====

-graph.go is an abstracted graphing library for go, currently only used for Dijkstra's Algorithm.
+graph.go is an abstracted graphing library for go, currently only containing Dijkstra's Algorithm.

 In the future I intend to expand it to enable more versitility, and perhapse a couple of more simple algorithms.